amorgan101010/elektronic-sequencer/lfo_sliderule/README.md

 ## Goals

-- Display 1 slider for BPM (fixed LFO rate and multiplier of 32 and 1 respectively)
+- ~~Display 1 slider for BPM (fixed LFO rate and multiplier of 32 and 1 respectively)~~

-  - Range of 30-300bpm (ignore fractional BPM for now)
+  - ~~Range of 30-300bpm (ignore fractional BPM for now)~~

+  - Add fractional BPM

-- Print LFO Cycle duration in steps, beats, and seconds
+- Print LFO Cycle duration in steps, bars/beats/steps/remainder, and seconds

+  - ~~First implement steps~~

+  - ~~then seconds~~

-  - First implement steps, then seconds, then beats (in order of complexity)
+  - then beats (in order of complexity)

+    - All the pieces are there for this, just gotta format and display it

-- Add two more sliders (Rate 1-127 and Multiplier 1-64 in powers of 2)
+- ~~Add two more sliders (Rate 1-127 and Multiplier 1-64 in powers of 2)~~

-  - Make it so adjusting one slider causes the others to change so the calculated values remain constant
+  - ~~Make it so adjusting one slider causes the others to change so the calculated values remain constant~~

 - Make the calculated values adjustable